 Most Thais associate a plate of the omelette as ultimate comfort.
-The baseline version contains nothing but an egg (or more), fish sauce or soy sauce with an optional addition of crushed white pepper.
+The baseline version contains nothing but an egg (or as many as one wishes), fish sauce or soy sauce with an optional addition of crushed white pepper.
 As a purist, I love my omelette without the pepper.
-The taste of that simple Thai omelette with steamed rice is enough to bring me home.
+The taste of that simple Thai omelette with steamed rice is enough to take me home.
 And I usually need nothing more.
-The dish is already perfect.
+That is already perfect.

 My favourite version includes an omelette with sliced green onions.
 I love the herb’s natural sweetness and aroma when cooked.
 Cilantro, although not orthodox, creates a wonderful taste in an omelette too when paired with roughly chopped shrimps.
 For those into historical tidbits, you might have already heard about Kai Jiew Khun Chai ไข่เจียวคุณชาย which includes in the filling a bunch of Thai basil leaves and pickled radish that we call Hua Chai Po หัวไชโป๊ว.
 This is another classic, but not something I would whip up on a whim.
 Maybe it is because I don’t really carry those two specific ingredients in my fridge like I do shallot, green onions and chillies.